Translational Research Grants Scheme

 When will funding be provided to the host organisation?

-What funding options are available for Round 7?
+What funding options are available?

-There are two funding options available for Round 7:
+There are two funding options available:

 1) Administering organisation.
 Funding will be provided to your nominated administrating organisation.
 They will assist in managing the funds as per your proposed budget.
 Your administering organisation will be required to meet reporting requirements outlined in the Funding Agreement with the NSW Ministry of Health and must not spend the funds on anything other than their assigned purpose, for example administration fees.